 - Fine arts standards and other applicable standards addressed with each “snack”

 - Additional supports if internet access is available, including an online video link, connecting students to a Teaching Artist who walks participants through the instructions and virtual workshop

 With “Arts Snacks,” students will receive rich, arts-education experiences that connect with curricular content without requiring technology access.
 Families will be provided with resources to supplement at-home learning, and teachers will learn valuable teaching strategies for engaging learners.

 “Arts Snacks” cost $2.50 per child.
 Springboard plans to deliver 1,000 units per week for four weeks to under-resourced students.
 A donation today allows us to get “Arts Snacks” into the hands of St. Louis’ most needy children, allowing arts-integrated learning to continue.
 It also makes possible the expansion of the project to other areas of need and future innovative work in support of the under-resourced.

-For over 50 years, Springboard to Learning has been using arts and culture to transform student learning, with a special focus on those most in need.
-Though COVID-19 poses an unprecedented challenge, we believe in the transformative power of arts and education now more than ever, and envision a future where all children are passionate, engaged learners who experience success.
+For over 50 years, Springboard to Learning has been using arts and culture to transform student learning.
+Though COVID-19 poses an unprecedented challenge, we believe in the transformative power of arts and education, and envision a future where all children are passionate, engaged learners who experience success.